N.J. gym owner, Seattle football fan are first to plead guilty to assaulting police in Capitol attack

 But the prosecutor argued successfully for Thompson’s immediate detention pending sentencing, also scheduled for Sept.
 27.

-Defense attorney Thomas Durkin argued that Thompson had lost his Atlanta area job, his family was poor and he had allergies to vaccination that put him at elevated risk of infection if detained immediately during the coronavirus pandemic.
+Defense attorney Thomas Durkin argued that Thompson had lost his job, his family was poor and he had allergies to vaccination that put him at elevated risk of infection if detained immediately during the coronavirus pandemic.
 He noted that his client never planned to engage in violence and was readily identified after wearing a Seattle Seahawks aviator hat and W-emblazoned University of Washington jacket on Capitol grounds.

 Prosecutors on July 11 charged Thompson with the single count to which he pleaded guilty, assaulting police with a dangerous weapon, punishable by up to 20 years.
 Thompson has no criminal record other than a minor juvenile matter, according to his lawyer.
 He faces an advisory range of 46 to 57 months in prison.